Is El Salvador's offer to jail US deportees of any nationality feasible or fantasy?

 What did the commentators say?

 "The U.S. government cannot legally deport U.S. citizens," state-run VOA said, although Bukele is "regarded as a key ally" in the United States' "regional efforts to address the migration crisis."
 While it is illegal for the federal government to deport citizens, "that's not the end of the story," said Fordham Law School Professor Jennifer Gordon to NBC News.
 "There's a second set of questions about whether the U.S. could transfer a U.S. citizen prisoner to another country to serve their sentence."
-Those questions include "constitutional concerns, especially regarding cruel and unusual punishment," agreed former U.S. Attorney John Fishwick.
+Those questions include "constitutional concerns, especially regarding cruel and unusual punishment," said former U.S. Attorney John Fishwick.
 "Would El Salvador be considered an agent of the United States?
 What court would have jurisdiction over prisoner disputes?"

 While domestic-born citizens "enjoy legal protection from deportation," those who gained citizenship through the naturalization process can lose those protections, such as in cases where they "used fraud to obtain the citizenship in the first place," said the BBC.
-Perhaps more germane to Trump's immediate deportation agenda, if the government found "you had gang ties and never disclosed them, they could use that as a reason to denaturalize you," immigration attorney Alex Cuic told the outlet, although he and other experts interviewed by the BBC said they'd "never heard" of such a case.
+Perhaps more germane to Trump's immediate deportation agenda, if the government found "you had gang ties and never disclosed them, they could use that as a reason to denaturalize you," immigration attorney Alex Cuic said to the outlet, although he and other experts interviewed by the BBC said they'd "never heard" of such a case.

 Feasibility aside, the proposal may be less about imprisonment than each respective leader's amassment of power.
 No matter the "questions about the constitutionality and legality of this deal," said Michael Shifter of the Inter-American Dialogue research institute to The New York Times, Bukele's "absolute power in El Salvador" has in part inspired Trump's "moving in a similar direction in trying to reduce or eliminate any checks on his power."